SiameseLab/quesadiya/README.rst

 .. code-block:: bash

-  $ quesadiya create queso me data/triplets.jsonl -a data/collaborators.jsonl
+  $ quesadiya create queso me data/triplets.jsonl -a data/sample_collaborators1.jsonl

+You can view sample data `here <https://github.com/SiameseLab/quesadiya/tree/master/data>`__.

 Note that ``<collaborator_path>`` must be a jsonline file, where each row must follow the format below: